sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 marketplace's advanced configurations such as transaction processes and email templates.

-This tutorial expects that you have already installed Flex CLI and are logged in with your API key.
-If not, it's recommended to first read the tutorial
+This guide expects that you have already installed Flex CLI and are logged in with your API key.
+If not, it's recommended to first read the guide
 [Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/).

 We also recommend that you go through the
-[Edit transaction process with Flex CLI](/how-to/edit-transaction-process-with-flex-cli/) tutorial to understand process pulling, editing, pushing, and alias handling on a general level.
+[Edit transaction process with Flex CLI](/how-to/edit-transaction-process-with-flex-cli/) guide to understand process pulling, editing, pushing, and alias handling on a general level.

 In this tutorial we make a change to an email template that is used in